Retail Food Labeling Requirements for Restaurants Selling Products

-As a restaurant owner, you are probably well aware of the final rule changes by the Food and Drug Administration (FDA) that went into effect in May of 2018 regarding calorie and nutrition label information.
+As a restaurant owner, you are probably well aware of the final rule changes by the Food and Drug Administration (FDA).
+This rule went into effect in May of 2018 regarding calorie and nutrition label information.
 What you might not know is how these final rule changes affect labeling requirements regarding food that a customer would typically take away rather than eat immediately.
 Some of these products include:

 Deli meats and cheeses